 - How much money per month are you spending on Metro Train Journey?

 Here, keeping the option that is only related to the metro train journey can be more useful than the former.
+The money of people in Delhi metro is paid through postpaid and advance tax payment as well.

 5. Lack of Smart Questions Related to Specific Routes Taken by Commuters